Administration

 Associate Scientific Director

-Dr. Naren Banik, Ph.D. received his Ph.D.
-From the University of London, UK in 1970, involved in research related to brain development, myelination, and demyelinating disease multiple sclerosis (MS), while working at The Institute of Neurology, Queen square, London.
-Subsequently, he joined Stanford University in 1974 and continued his research on MS in the Department of Neurology at VA Hospital, Palo Alto, California.
-Dr. Banik joined the Department of Neurology, MUSC in 1976 and, in addition to research on MS, he started investigating the mechanisms involved in tissue destruction in SCI and identified the role of increased intracellular calcium and proteases that can damage and destroy cells and tissue after SCI.
-That prompted him to examine agents that can protect and preserve cells and their processes for recovery of function following injury.
-Some of these agents, for example, estrogen, melatonin, calpain inhibitors, and others, following administration have been found to have beneficial effects in animal models of SCI.
-To this end, estrogen received IND approval for a safety trial in the clinic at MUSC, and no adverse effects have been noted following treatment of a few individuals with SCI.
+Dr. Naren Banik, Ph.D., received his Ph.D. from the University of London, UK, in 1970.
+While working at The Institute of Neurology, Queen Square, London, his research was related to brain development, myelination, and the demyelinating disease multiple sclerosis (MS).
+Subsequently, he joined Stanford University in 1974 and continued his MS research in the Department of Neurology at the VA Hospital, Palo Alto, California.
+Dr. Banik joined the Department of Neurology at MUSC in 1976 and, in addition to research on MS, he began investigating the molecular mechanisms of tissue destruction in spinal cord injury (SCI).
+He identified the role of increased intracellular calcium and proteases in tissue destruction and cellular damage after SCI.
+This prompted him to examine agents that can protect and preserve cells and the axon-myelin unit for functional recovery following injury.
+Administration of some of these agents, for example, estrogen, melatonin, and calpain inhibitors, after SCI has been found to have beneficial effects in animal models.
+To this end, estrogen received IND approval for a safety trial in the clinic at MUSC, and no adverse effects have been noted following the treatment of a few individuals with SCI.
+His laboratory is currently treating SCI rats with estrogen-embedded nanoparticles embedded in a gel patch placed directly on the injury site.
+Dr. Banik’s SCI research has been published extensively in peer-reviewed journals and presented at national and international meetings.

-The research on SCI has been supported by NIH for than three decades, his research also supported by the funds from SC-SCIRF, Paralyzed Veterans of America, and the Veterans Administration Medical Research.
+Dr. Banik’s SCI research has been supported by NIH for over three decades as well as by funding from SCIRF, Paralyzed Veterans of America, and the Veterans Administration Medical Research.
 He has made seminal discoveries in SCI research since the move to Charleston.
-He is currently a Professor of Neurology and Neurosurgery Department, Professor of Microbiology and Immunology Department and a Professor in the Department of Ophthalmology at MUSC.
+He is currently a Professor of Neurology and Neurosurgery Department at MUSC.
 He also has an appointment as a Health Science Research Investigator at Veterans Administration Medical Center, Ralph H. Johnson VAMC, Charleston.
-His current research interest includes SCI, MS, Parkinson's disease, brain trauma, brain tumor and other related neurodegenerative diseases.
+He has served as the Associate Scientific Director of the South Carolina Spinal Cord Injury Research Fund since 2007.
+Amongst his awards, he received a Research Career Scientist award from the Veterans Administration, and MUSC has recognized him as a Distinguished University Professor.
+His current research interests include SCI, MS, Parkinson's disease, brain tumors, and other related neurodegenerative diseases.
+Over the years, he has mentored numerous Masters, PhD, and MD-PhD students.

 baniknl@musc.edu